 Savings: about $760 a year

 If you want ideas for recipes, we have a bunch of them posted here.
-Be sure to pin your favorites to Pinterest so you have the recipe handy when you’re hungry.
+Be sure to pin your favorites to your Pinterest boards too, so you have the recipe handy when you’re hungry.

 Savings: about $1,040 a year